IGNF/las-digital-models/README.md

 On the other hand, the algorithm is robust in the sense that it can handle really weird rivers shapes (such as offshoots, i.e. dock channels and hydro-power plants without any issues in most places.

-## Future work in this repo

-_Development has now ended in this repo.
-Only bug fixes and small changes to be expected._

-The current version of this implementation runs as many processes in parallel as there are input files, hence using all processor cores when there are at least as many files as there are cores in the given system.
-This multiprocessing implementation is based on Python built-in multiprocessing pools.
-A queue-based implementation would probably work better, but this is something for the scaling group to look at. _No final decision yet._

-We should probably also experiment around with the `filters.pmf` method that is provided by PDAL.
-The example parametrisation uses `filters.smrf`.
-You can start experimenting with this simply by changing the JSON parametrisation, the code does not need to be edited.
-There's further guidance in `gf_main.py` on what's what in `config.json`. _(Completed.)_

-I actually managed to implement an program that uses the GDAL interface directly (see the file `GDAL_attempt.py`) which is ready to read OGR vector files (for example ESRI shapefiles) and interpolate them using GDAL's Python bindings.
-This would give access to the full IDW functionality of GDAL, but there is a problem: I implemented this because I though we could simply set the PDAL ground filtering implementation to export into OGR files rather than LAS files and then simply use those as input for GDAL (GDAL is not compatible with LAS files).
-However, it turns out that there is a bug in the OGR writer of PDAL.
-It crashes
-Python randomly while exporting.
-I can run the same code 10 times in a loop and 3-4 out of 10 attempts it will export correctly, but in the other cases it will crash.
-Unfortunately this makes it useless to us.
-I have been trying to get this to work in Python 3.8, which could potentially be the source of the issues.
-I'll try to experiment with other combinations of Python and PDAL versions in the future.
-_Now that I also implemented quadrant-based IDW, perhaps we might not need this after all?_

-A further idea would be to implement no-data mask layers for the GeoTIFF exporter.
-This would make them easier to visualise, as the no-data pixels would be masked out by the no-data layer, rather than simply being marked as no-data by the fixed value -9999. _Not being worked on at the moment._